-AGR 195 Special Topics in Agriculture.....variable 1-4 cr. hrs.
+ART 195 Special Topics in Artvariable 1-4 cr. hrs.

-Deals with current topics in agriculture not covered in other courses.
+Deals with current topics in art not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topic to be listed on student's permanent academic record.